jamiew/jamiedubs.com/_posts/2021-06-01-partydao-what-startups-will-look-like-in-future.md

 I believe PartyDAO is a sneak preview of what many startups will look like in the future.
 Spontaneously organized, cooperatively-owned, and funded by community tokens and crowdfunding.

-They are open-source not necessarily because of their belief in contributing to the public good, but because it is an excellent marketing and recruitment strategy.
+They are open-source not necessarily because of their belief i n contributing to the public good, but because it is an excellent marketing and recruitment strategy.
 They are cooperatively-organized not just because it is more fair and inclusive, but because it is less work, and everyone understands the benefits of [[skin in the game]].
 The morally superior path provides practical benefits.

 %%![[Screen Shot 2021-06-01 at 11-41-18 This DAO is here to $PARTY — Mirror .png]]%%
 ![A screenshot of Denis's tweet: "wouldn't it be cool if you could deploy an automatic DAO to bid on an NFT auction?"](https://dl.dropboxusercontent.com/s%2F8ubok71mp3pqro5%2Fimage_vydmd9hybm.png)